-PhytoDynamics has the declaration structure depicted in Fig. 7.5.
+PhytoDynamics has the declaration structure depicted in Fig. 7.4.
 This is an example of how the memory layout presented in Sec.
 7.2 is accessed by each submodel of the BFM.
 To refer to the pointer of each phytoplankton component, one can use the placeholder function ppPhytoPlankton(i,j), where i is the phytoplankton subgroup number (up to 4 in the reference model) and j is the component (c, n, p, etc).
 Using ppPhytoPlankton(1,iiC) is equivalent to writing ppPlc.

-The function flux_vector is invoked many times by PhytoDynamics (Fig. 7.5) because it is used to fill in the source/sink term arrays described in Sec.
+The function flux_vector is invoked many times by PhytoDynamics (Fig. 7.4) because it is used to fill in the source/sink term arrays described in Sec.
 7.2.
 This function is used throughout the BFM modules.
 In case of a mass exchange term such as the excretion of dissolved carbon we have where the flux is pelagic (iiPel), from phytoplankton carbon to dissolved organic carbon (ppphytoc, ppR1c) and the value is rr1c, which will be assigned both to D3SINK and D3SOURCE in the appropriate element.
-The oxygen production rate is instead assigned as which concerns a pelagic flux (iiPel), on the oxygen diagonal (from ppO2o to ppO2o) and MW_C is the mass weight of carbon to convert gross primary production (rugc).
-Since the last term is positive, this flux will be assigned to D3SOURCE.
+The oxygen production rate is instead assigned as call flux_vector(iiPel,pp02o,pp02o,rugc/MW_C)